sandeep1404/VSD_PLL/README.md

 A toggle flip flop generates the clock which has twice the time period of the input clock given to it, that is we obtain the clock having half the frequency of the input clock provided to the frequency divider.
 For 8x clock multiplier, we should divide the output clock by 8 to generate feedback clock.
 For obtaining one-eigth of frequency, we should cascade three toggle flip flops.

+A d- filipflop connected with inverter as a feedback between input and output of d-flip flop can act as frequency divider.

 ### Important terms used in PLL

 1. Lock-in range